Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/tools_refitter.md

 Refitter ([Documentation](https://refitter.github.io/) | [GitHub](https://github.com/christianhelle/refitter)) is a tool for generating a C# REST API Client using the [Refit](https://github.com/reactiveui/refit) library.
 Refitter can generate the Refit interface and contracts from OpenAPI specifications.
-It could also format the generated Refit interface to be managed by [Apizr](https://www.apizr.net) (v6+) and generate some registration helpers too.
+Refitter (v1.2+) could also format the generated Refit interface to be managed by [Apizr](https://www.apizr.net) (v6+) and generate some registration helpers too.
 It comes in 2 forms:
 - A [.NET CLI Tool](https://refitter.github.io/articles/cli-tool.md) distributed via [nuget.org](http://www.nuget.org/packages/refitter) that outputs a single C# file on disk
 - A [C# Source Generator](https://refitter.github.io/articles/source-generator.md) via the [Refitter.SourceGenerator](http://www.nuget.org/packages/refitter.sourcegenerator) package that generates code on compile time based on a [.refitter](https://refitter.github.io/articles/refitter-file-format.md) within the project directory.

 ### Generating the interfaces

-Refitter supports generating Apizr formatted Refit interfaces that can be managed then by Apizr (v6+).
+Refitter (v1.2+) supports generating Apizr formatted Refit interfaces that can be managed then by Apizr (v6+).

 You can enable Apizr formatted Refit interface generation either:
 - With the `--use-apizr` command line argument